 Ancillary restrictions that are directly connected to and necessary for the implementation of a concentration are also covered by HCC clearance decisions (although the HCC may require the restriction of any such ancillary restrictions in terms of scope or time, if deemed appropriate, in accordance with the relevant EU guidelines).

 ii Parties' ability to accelerate the review procedure, tender offers and hostile transactions

 The Greek Competition Act does not provide for the notifying parties' ability to accelerate the review procedure.
-In practice, the more complete and accurate the information submitted, the less time the review period will last.
+In practice, the HCC has a track record of meeting deadlines once notifications are deemed complete.

 With regard to the possibility for partial derogation in public bids, see Section III.i.

 In terms of hostile transactions, these are rarely dealt with by the HCC.
 A notable hostile transaction that has undergone HCC scrutiny extends back to 2010 (Vivartia/Mevgal).
 The transaction was cleared with conditions, by virtue of HCC Decision 515/VI/2011, but was dropped and notified again a few years later.
 In particular, by means of HCC Decision 598/2014, the notified concentration was cleared again, but fulfilment did not take place.
 Control over Mevgal was later converted from sole to joint following the granting of the HCC's (third) conditional clearance.25 Note that the HCC, in its Decision 558/VII/2013 'determining the specific content of merger notifications pursuant to the Greek Competition Act', explicitly provides that: